ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Timeline.md

 ? - God Best Left Forgotten tore part of the weave, then was stripped of his power.
-The gods used his and the destroyed parts of the weave's energy to create the greater beings. around the same time? - Tiamat interfered with the affairs of Vanistra. around the same time? - The Darkness did whatever got it imprisoned.
+The gods used his and the destroyed parts of the weave's energy to create the greater beings. around the same time? - Tiamat interfered with the affairs of Vanistra and a part of it was imprisoned. around the same time? - The Darkness did whatever got it imprisoned.

 not much later? - The Gods created the Divine Gate

 ->two generations - Touxankes the second was born

+? - Feldritch founded

 ->large gap, Year 0 - calamity